-The participants in this case study are part of an AI organization responsible for creating and maintaining several different kinds of models for a variety of health and medical use cases.
-During the case study period, the team worked on documentation for four models (Table \ref{tbl:models}) and completed the FactSheets for models A and B. FactSheets for models C and D were in progress and had at least a first draft.
-Because of this, we were only able to interview consumers for models A and B. The FS team used the publicly available resources on the AI FactSheets 360 site~\cite{fs360} to help them follow the methodology.
-Resources included explanations of what FactSheets are and their intended applicability; a description of the methodology for creating FactSheets; example FactSheets; and links to research papers, videos and a Slack community.
+The participants in this field study were part of an AI organization responsible for creating and maintaining several different kinds of models for a variety of health and medical use cases.
+Participants belonged to the same company as the researchers, but belonged to a different organization.
+During the field study period, the participants worked on documentation for four models (Table \ref{tbl:models}) and completed the FactSheets for models A and B. FactSheets for models C and D were in progress and had at least a first FactSheet draft.
+Because of this, we were only able to interview consumers for models A and B. The FS team used the publicly available resources on the AI FactSheets 360 site~\cite{fs360} to help them follow the process.
+Resources included explanations of what FactSheets are and their intended applicability, a description of the process for creating FactSheets, example FactSheets, and links to research papers, videos, and a Slack community.